Magnificat in E-flat major, BWV 243a: Publication

 The earliest sources are autographs for the performances on 2 July and 25 December 1723, including the Christmas parts, kept by the Staatsbibliothek zu Berlin.

-The score of the E-flat major version of Bach's Magnificat was first published by Simrock in 1811, edited by Georg Pölchau, however without the Christmas hymns.
-These were published in 1862, in the appendix of Volume 11/1 of the Bach-Gesellschaft Ausgabe, a publication that contained the D major version of the Magnificat (and not the E-flat major version).
+The score of the E♭ major version of Bach's Magnificat was first published by Simrock in 1811, edited by Georg Pölchau, however without the Christmas hymns.
+These were published in 1862, in the appendix of Volume 11/1 of the Bach-Gesellschaft Ausgabe, a publication that contained the D major version of the Magnificat (and not the E♭ major version).

-The Neue Bach Ausgabe published the E-flat major version in 1955, edited by Alfred Dürr.
+The Neue Bach Ausgabe published the E♭ major version in 1955, edited by Alfred Dürr.
 Novello published an edition in 2000, edited by Neil Jenkins.
 Bärenreiter published a critical edition based on Dürr's 1955 edition again in 2014/15.

 Recordings

 Bach composed the work for five soloists: two sopranos, alto, tenor and bass.
 The soloists are listed in the table in the order SATB.
 For some recordings, only one soprano soloist is listed.
 Recordings with orchestras on period instruments in historically informed performances are highlighted.
 The first recordings in the 1960s combined the version in D major (BWV 243) with transposed Christmas interpolations.
 The type of orchestra is shown for an ensemble with period instruments in historically informed performance by green background.

 The first recording by Rilling, of the D major version with Christmas interpolations, with a performance time of 40:06, was reissued under the title Christmas Magnificats, and also issued in comparison to a recording of the Magnificat in D by Kurt Thomas under the title Compare.
 Gönnenwein's D major recording with Christmas interpolations appeared on a CD titled J. S. Bach: Cantatas 142, 65 & Magnificat.

 The Leipziger Weihnachtskantaten recording by the Collegium Vocale Gent, conducted by Philippe Herreweghe, was reviewed as with "bracing but not rushed tempos, infectiously energetic and technically solid contributions from the chorus, and an intelligently paced flow from movement to movement."
 The Guardian wrote: "Herreweghe's accounts are typically thoughtful, not at all theatrical or dramatically driven, and that slightly laid-back approach takes the edge off the Magnificat too, though the quality of the solo and choral singing, and the careful shaping of the orchestral lines are all exemplary."

-In 2015 John Butt and the Dunedin Consort released a recording of the E-flat major version in the context of a reconstructed Christmas service as it might have been heard in Leipzig in 1723.
+In 2015 John Butt and the Dunedin Consort released a recording of the E♭ major version in the context of a reconstructed Christmas service as it might have been heard in Leipzig in 1723.
 The recording includes organ music and congregational hymn singing.